RomoL2/RegVar/README.md

 ## Installation

-First, make sure you have miniconda installed locally (https://docs.conda.io/en/latest/miniconda.html).
+First, make sure you have miniconda as well as bedtools installed locally (https://docs.conda.io/en/latest/miniconda.html, https://bedtools.readthedocs.io/en/latest/content/installation.html).
 You can then install the development version of CharVar like so:

 ``` r
 library(devtools) # Make sure that the devtools library is loaded